Azaze7/Fallen-Empire/README.md

 # Fallen-Empire
 Final Project/Presentation for CS 4177, Software Vulnerabilities.
 Showcases the use of Powershell-Empire, a now deprecated post-exploitation framework.

-**This Project was completed with the assistance of three group members.
-Special Thanks to:
-Fernando H. Remes, asdf, asda**

 <p align="center">
 <img src="https://github.com/Azaze7/Fallen-Empire/blob/main/Powershell_Empire_Screenshot.png" width="539" height="306">
 </p>

+**This Project was completed with the assistance of three group members!**
+Special Thanks to:
+Fernando H. Remes, asdf, asda**

 ## 🔎 Table of Contents